Effectiveness rating: E = excellent, G = good, F = fair

 1 See cautions 1, 2 and 3 under 1/4-1/2 inch green spray.

-2 Excellent powdery mildew control is expected when the Rally or Rubigan is used on a 7-10 day interval for scab control.
-Bayleton should give similar mildew control when applied on a 7-10 day schedule.
+2 Excellent powdery mildew control is expected when the Rally or Topguard is used on a 7-10 day interval for scab control.
 See also comments about disease management on page 59.
 Do not apply more than 24 oz of Triadimefon 50DF per acre per season.
 Do not apply more than 60 lb of Captan 50W per acre per year.

 3 Do not apply more than 56 lb Ziram DF or WDG per acre per year.